cyber-meow/anime_screenshot_pipeline/docs/Start_training.md

 - To modify training and dataset parameters, you can modify either directly the files in `hcp_configs` before running the script or modify `dataset.yaml` and `lora_conventional.yaml` (or other config file you use) in `/path/to/training_config_dir` after running the script.
 - You should not move the generated config files because some absolute paths are used.

+### Post training conversion
+After training, the output files from HCP diffusion cannot be readily used by [a1111/sd-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+For conversion please refer to [Conversion_scripts.md](Conversion_scripts.md).

 ## Training with ...